-CITA 105 INTERMEDIATE DATABASE Fall/Spring, 1 credit hour
+CITA 105 INTERMEDIATE DATABASE

 This course is designed to increase the students' knowledge of database fundamentals using an industry standard database package as the instructional platform.
 The student will learn to do more advanced querying of the database, create and use custom forms, create and use custom reports, use the briefcase wizard, create action queries and macro writing.
 Two hours lecture per week for seven weeks.
 Prerequisite: Introduction to Database (CITA 104) or permission of instructor.